-Ben Douglas-Jones is a specialist fraud, criminal and regulatory barrister.
+Ben Douglas-Jones QC is a specialist fraud, criminal, regulatory, consumer and human rights barrister.
 He is a member of prestigious London Chambers, 5 Paper Buildings.

-He is highly recommended in Chambers and Partners.
-The Legal 500 for Criminal Fraud and Consumer Law, describes him as “extremely bright”, with "great intellectual strength" and “extremely able” with the ability to “marshal cases of the utmost complexity”.
+He is ranked in Tier 1 by Legal 500 for Criminal Fraud, Consumer Law and General Crime.
+The Legal 500 describes him as “extremely bright”, with "great intellectual strength" and “extremely able” with the ability to “marshal cases of the utmost complexity”.

-He practises in all fraud, including mortgage, Excise, Hawala, advance fee (419), boiler room, MTIC, NHS, dental, pharmaceutical, Internet, car-ringing, gambling, banking, cheque clearing cycle, insurance and banking fraud.
+He practises in all serious and complex fraud, including corporate, financial, banking, carousel, MTIC, tax evasion scheme, acquisition, mortgage, Excise, Hawala, advance fee (419), boiler room, Ponzi , NHS, dental, pharmaceutical, Internet, car-ringing, gambling, cheque clearing cycle and insurance fraud.

 Ben is a member of the Fraud Advisory Panel and the Fraud Lawyers' Association.

 Ben’s regulatory practice extends to all areas of consumer law, with an emphasis on trade-marks and copyright law, criminal planning, food safety and environmental health.

 Ben was The Times Lawyer of the Week in February 2019 for successfully prosecuting Ieuan Harley for the murder of David Gaut, who had been convicted of murdering a 15-month-old baby in 1985 and released on parole in 2017.

 He is currently instructed by the family of Shamima Begum, one of the Bethnal Green Academy girls - the alleged "IS bride".

 He prosecutes and defends in serious criminal cases, including murder.